 Jose Abreu .302/.359/.591 3.8 WAR

-In August 1, when Abreu was leading the league in homers and RBIs and was up to .310 and threatening a Triple Crown, his candidacy for MVP was a bit more viable.
+On August 1, when Abreu was leading the league in homers and RBIs, was up to .310 and was threatening a Triple Crown, his candidacy for MVP was a bit more viable.
 He has no homers and only a .678 OPS since then.
-But he’s shown in short career stateside that he can get really hot, so we’re not going to rule him out quite yet.
+But he’s already shown in short MLB career that he can get really hot.
+So we’re not going to rule him out quite yet.

 Nelson Cruz .260//320/.516, 3.8 WAR